etrepum/etrepum.github.com/_posts/bob.pythonmac.org/2013-07-24-teaching-with-codecosmos.md

 </a>

 I've been doing some research on CS education since I left Facebook last year.
-I took some [Coursera courses], read some books on LOGO and Scratch<sup id="cite_ref-1"><a href="#cite_note-1">1</a></sup>, started curating [@DijkstraQuotes] after discovering the [EWD Archive], and basically just started chatting about education with friends and new people I'd meet.
-I'm certainly not an expert, and had no experience really teaching anyone else, but I have been teaching myself how to code for more than 20 years, so there's that.
+I took some [Coursera courses], read some books<sup id="cite_ref-1"><a href="#cite_note-1">1</a></sup>, started curating [@DijkstraQuotes] (after discovering the [EWD Archive]), and started chatting about education with friends and new people I'd meet.
+I had no real experience teaching anyone other than myself, and no expertise in any other facet of education.

 I attended [EG 7] back in April and met
 [Cat Crumpler]<sup id="cite_ref-2"><a href="#cite_note-2">2</a></sup>.
 She's the COO of [The College Initiative], a non-profit after school program that prepares disadvantaged students for life after high school and ensures that they have the opportunity to attend and graduate from college.
-A few weeks later, she asked me to come teach their students how to code.
-I was certainly not prepared to actually teach at this point, and was very much hesitant at first, but she was persistent and eventually succeeded in convincing me to do it.
-The rationale was that it would be a good opportunity for the students even if I wasn't great at teaching, and I really just didn't have a good enough excuse not to do it.
+A few weeks later she asked me to come teach their students how to code.
+I was certainly not prepared to actually teach at this point and was very much hesitant at first, but she was persistent and eventually succeeded in convincing me to do it.
+The rationale was that it would be a good opportunity for the students even if I wasn't great at teaching.
+I really just didn't have a good enough excuse not to do it.

 So&hellip; I had less than two months to come up with some kind of lesson plan to teach a computer lab full of students.
-I had no prior experience teaching, and the students had no prior experience with coding.
+I had no prior experience teaching and the students had no prior experience with coding.
 I settled on the premise that I would just try and inspire the students to want to learn more about programming.
-I hypothesized that the best way to do that was to leave the formal Computer Science out of it, and just give them a fun project-based learning environment where they would essentially be teaching themselves what to do.
+I hypothesized that the best way to do that was to leave the formal Computer Science out of it.
+I wanted to give them a fun project-based learning environment where they would essentially be teaching themselves.
 I'd also spend a bit of the time we had on videos to give the students some background on why coding is awesome with some historical context.
 A bit more about that process is in the previous two posts: [Why I made CodeCosmos] and [How I built CodeCosmos].